Bret Brothers - Pouilly-Fuissé Les Chevrières 2017

 Bettane & Desseauve

-Located in the Grand Terroir of Chaintré, this very old plot benefits from soil rich in iron oxide, producing millerandage grapes (without seeds).
-This Pouilly-Fuissé cuvée is generous in ripe fruit, with notes of pear.
-The palate is harmonious, revealing both power and finesse enhanced by a beautiful minerality.
+Located in the prestigious Chaintré terroir, this very old vineyard benefits from soil rich in iron oxide, producing millerandé grapes (seedless).
+This Pouilly-Fuissé cuvée offers generous notes of ripe fruit, with hints of pear.
+The palate is harmonious, revealing itself with both power and finesse, enhanced by a lovely minerality.
 Great aging potential !

 Buy your Bret Brothers wines at the best price in a private sale!